 Point of question: It’s important that you identify why you want a place on the particular scheme you’ve applied for and why you think you would suit the role.
 Assessors want to know that you actually understand what the role entails and have a strong foundation to work from.

 How to approach: Research into the individual scheme is crucial.
 You need to be able to give specific reasons for why you are applying for that particular role.
-If you were applying for Tesco’s procurement graduate programme, for example, you should pinpoint what it is about procurement generally and that scheme specifically that makes you want to apply for it.
+If you were applying for Tesco’s cyber security graduate programme, for example, you should pinpoint what it is about cyber security generally and that scheme specifically that makes you want to apply for it.
 You should consider your interests and what motivates you in the workplace, then identify how these are suited to the position.

 Part of the reason you want to apply is probably that you feel you are well suited to the role.
 Matching your strengths to the requirements of the role will show employers that you’re a serious candidate.
 One useful way to identify your strengths is to ask friends, colleagues or tutors about what they’ve seen you do well; it might be easier to work from another person’s opinion than to try and assess your own strengths.